RGerboth/bamazon/README.md

 # bamazon

-Welcome to Bamazon
+#Welcome to Bamazon

-Bamazon-Customer is an INQUIRER-driven command line order desk utilizing MYSQL for data storage.
+##Overview
+Bamazon-Customer is a simple command-line order desk.
+Written in NODE.js bamazon utilizes npm packages for prompts (npm inquirer) and MYSQL queries and functions (npm MYSQL).

+##Basic Flow
-The basic workflow of bamazonCustomer.js is as follows:
+The basic low of bamazonCustomer.js is as follows:

 On launch, bamazon connects to the MYSQL database and presents a simple prompt: "Would you like to place an order?"